kaleabendrias/AirBnB_clone/README.md

-# Project Name
+## Project Name

-Project description goes here.
-Provide a brief overview of the project, its purpose, and what it aims to achieve.
+A brief overview of the project, its purpose, and what it aims to achieve.
+# overview
+this project's goal  is to make a clone of the airbnb website; fullstack both frontend and backend.
+# purpose
+This project's purpose is to familiarise with the concepts of webstack development. they are:
+1. A command interpreter to manipulate data without a visual interface, like in a Shell (perfect for development and debugging)
+2. A website (the front-end) that shows the final product to everybody: static and dynamic
+3. A database or files that store data (data = objects)
+4. An API that provides a communication interface between the front-end and your data (retrieve, create, delete, update them)
+# objective
+this project's objective is to help to create a strong foundation in fullstack engineering.

 ## Learning Objectives